 Look at your local vintage shops, flea markets, Goodwills, etc. You’d be surprised at the goodies you can find!
-If you need it altered just go to a tailor.posted over 2 years ago
+If you need it altered just go to a tailor.posted about 6 years ago

-I have to agree with ohlivia – thrift shops, flea markets and the like are seriously the best way to find little gems like that…posted over 2 years ago
+I have to agree with ohlivia – thrift shops, flea markets and the like are seriously the best way to find little gems like that…posted about 6 years ago

 Ah, it’s a shame the ones at Unique Vintage are so expensive – they’re gorgeous!
 Local vintage shops are probably a good bet.

 Also, I’m doing a little searching on Etsy… I’m having so much fun with this.
 If you’re willing to compromise on color, you might be able to find more.

 ^ if you don’t mind shelling out an extra $30

 If you want more suggestions, just send me a note!posted about 6 years ago

 Make Her Feel Welcome with Chic Points

 10 points - Become a fan

 5 points - Vote her photos into the Style Gallery